Questions to Council

 (d) a combination of the above.

-(6) Except in extraordinary circumstances notified to the Chairman prior to the meeting, other members of the public may not ask supplementary questions.
+(6) Except in extraordinary circumstances notified to the Chair of Council prior to the meeting, other members of the public may not ask supplementary questions.